lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 Installation of the Instana monitoring agent
 ============================================

-The Instana monitoring example defines a Verify Access deployment where a third party infrastructure monitoring tool (Instana) is installed onto a Verify Access appliance using a `Verify Access Extension <https://exchange.xforce.ibmcloud.com/hub>`_.
+The Instana monitoring example defines a Verify Identity Access deployment where a third party infrastructure monitoring tool (Instana) is installed onto a Verify Identity Access appliance using a `Verify Identity Access Extension <https://exchange.xforce.ibmcloud.com/hub>`_.
 This extension allows administrators to collect detailed system information (CPU, RAM, Disk, Networking) during runtime.
 This example assumes that you have a valid Instana tenant and have downloaded the latest `Agent RPM <https://packages.instana.io/agent/download>`_ for JDK 11.
 The configuration steps performed include: